lilunia/lilunia/README.md

 **Last year I decided to start my adventure with Frontend Development**.
 Programming gives me a lot of satisfaction and I would like to develop further in this direction.

-Currently, I'm working as a **Support Engineer and I am involved with CATIA V5** - **3D modeling software**.
-I create projects and conduct training and workshops in CATIA V5 at various levels of advancement.

 ## Tech stack